Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 #### Prerequisites

-- At least to versions of a workflow has been created, see [Create a workflow](#create-a-workflow).
+- At least two versions of a workflow has been created, see [Create a workflow](#create-a-workflow).
 - You have the required rights to edit a workflow.
 - You have opened the workflow editor in each desired instance.